thomaswiemann/thomaswiemann.github.io/_econ21020/home.md

 This course requires using R, a high-level statistical programming language.
 Students should install [R](https://mirror.las.iastate.edu/CRAN/) along with a suitable IDE (e.g., [R Studio](https://www.rstudio.com/products/rstudio/download/#download)).
 Albeit not mandatory, it is highly encouraged to use the version control system Git when working on the programming exercises.
 The [GitHub desktop app](https://desktop.github.com/) provides an accessible interface for getting started with Git.
 An introduction to statistical programming with R and Git is provided in the first TA session.

 ## Textbook
 There is no required textbook as the course material is meant to be self-contained.
-Students interested in supplementary readings may want to consider ""Introduction to Econometrics" by James Stock and Mark Watson, or "Introductory Econometrics: A Modern Approach" by Jeffrey Wooldridge.
+Students interested in supplementary readings may want to consider "Introduction to Econometrics" by James Stock and Mark Watson, or "Introductory Econometrics: A Modern Approach" by Jeffrey Wooldridge.

 ## Grading